The Future Self Kit

 I've done vision exercises before.
 What's here that wasn't?

-The contrast (the fifteen-year "hell" the research says makes it work), Solomon as a standing advisor you keep, a read matched to your type, and an experiment that makes you act, not just imagine.
+The contrast (the fifteen-year "hell" the research says makes it work), Solomon as a standing advisor you keep, a playbook for your fuel type, and an experiment that makes you act, not just imagine.

 I don't have time.